SunSpecOrangeButton/pyoblib/README.md

 ## Versioning

-For the versions available, see the [releases on this repository](https://github.com/SunSpecOrangeButton/template-application/releases).
+Versioning will be established when this reaches its first release.
+At this point in time this is a development release.

 ## Authors

-* **Author Name** - *Initial work* - [GitHubUser](https://github.com/GitHubUserLink)

-See also the list of [contributors](https://github.com/SunSpecOrangeButton/template-application/contributors) who participated in this project.
+See the list of [contributors](https://github.com/SunSpecOrangeButton/pyoblib/graphs/contributors) who participated in this project.

 ## License